 Wireless capsule endoscopy with the PillCam provides in-depth information about structure and real-time function of the upper GI tract and the small bowel without the need for an invasive procedure.
-As a top-ranked gastroenterologist in Lower Manhattan, NY, Dr. Anthony Ng is a trusted provider of PillCam capsule endoscopies for patients at GI Health.
+As a top-ranked gastroenterologist in Lower Manhattan and Brooklyn, NY, Dr. Anthony Ng is a trusted provider of PillCam capsule endoscopies for patients at GI Health.

 Wireless capsule endoscopy is a state-of-the-art diagnostic system that uses a tiny camera inside a small capsule to take real-time pictures and video of the stomach and small intestine.
 In addition to the camera, the capsule also contains a very tiny light, battery and transmitter.
 Once the capsule is swallowed, it travels through the digestive system, following the same pathway as your food and providing an up-close view of the inside lining of the stomach and small intestine.
 The transmitter sends image data to a small recorder worn by the patient during the exam.
 When the exam is over, the images can be uploaded to a computer where they can be viewed and evaluated.
 The capsule will be eliminated through the bowel and can be flushed away.
 At GI Health, we use the PillCam SB 3, the most advanced capsule system featuring next-generation technology designed to provide the most accurate and detailed images and data.
 PillCam capsules have been used in nearly 2 million endoscopy exams worldwide and nearly 2,000 clinical studies.